Checkmarx/kics/docs/results.md

 This will generate an HTML and Gitlab SAST reports on output folder, with `kics-result` and `gl-sast-kics-result` names.

+## Metrics

+KICS captures usage metrics to help developers identify areas for improvement and enhance user experience.
+After the scanning process is completed, if an internet connection is available, KICS will automatically send usage metrics to a HTTP endpoint.
+However, users can disable this feature by using the `--disable-metrics` option.
+This allows users to maintain privacy and control over the data that KICS sends.

+It's important to note that KICS only captures counts of query results and no code or personal information is sent.
+All metrics are completely anonymous, ensuring that KICS users can contribute to the improvement of the tool without compromising their privacy and security.

+If KICS is being used behind a corporate proxy, users can set proxy configurations using environment variables such as `HTTP_PROXY`, `HTTPS_PROXY`, `NO_PROXY`.
+This allows KICS to send usage metrics through the proxy and maintain network security protocols.
+By capturing usage metrics and enabling users to configure proxy settings, KICS ensures that it can be used effectively and securely in various network

 ## JSON

 The JSON report is the default report to be generate, if no arg is passed to `report-formats` flag, also you can explicitly use it with `--report-formats "json"`.